Rothfive/Tortoise_cloud/Training.md

 ### Suggested Settings

-Getting decent training results is quite the pickle, and it seems my nuggets of wisdom are getting spread over the wiki, so here, I'll (try to) suggest some settings that have got decent results for me.
+If you're looking to quickly get something trained in under 100 epochs, these settings work decent enough.
+I've had three models quickly trained with these settings with astounding success, but one with moderate success.
 * dataset size of <= 200:
 	- Epochs: `100` (50 is usually "enough")
 	- Learning Rate: `0.0001`
 	- Learning Rate Scheme: `MultiStepLR`
-	- Learnng Rate Schedule: `[9, 18, 25, 33, 50, 59]` (or `[4, 9, 18, 25, 33, 50, 59]`, if you run into NaN issues)
+	- Learning Rate Schedule: `[9, 18, 25, 33, 50, 59]` (or `[4, 9, 18, 25, 33, 50, 59]`, if you run into NaN issues)

-I've had three models quickly trained with these settings with astounding success, but one with moderate success.
+However, if you want accuracy, I suggest an LR of 1e-5 (0.00001), as longer training at low LRs definitely make the best models.

 ### Resuming Training